TikhonJelvis/RL-book/chapter2/chapter2.md

 This tells us that On-Hand of 0 and On-Order of 2 has the least expected cost (highest expected reward).
 However, the Value Function is highest for On-Hand of 0 and On-Order of 1.

 This computation for the Value Function works if the state space is not too large (matrix to be inverted has size equal to state space size).
 When the state space is large, this direct matrix-inversion method doesn't work and we have to resort to numerical methods to solve the recursive Bellman equation.
 This is the topic of Dynamic Programming and Reinforcement Learning algorithms that we shall learn in this book.

+## Summary of Key Learning from the Chapter

 Before we end this chapter, we'd like to highlight the two highly important concepts we learnt in this chapter: